 14. 📱 Use Checkout 51 to Save More Money on Groceries

 If you haven’t grabbed the app, Checkout 51, now is the time!
 How to Save Money Using Checkout 51 is a little bit of a goldmine!
 You simply check on your app what is on sale that you normally purchase, make the purchase and scan your receipt!
 It is that easy!

 15. 💵 Making Frugal Choices By Swapping Items

 Learn how to make a few of your own things instead of buying them like paper towels and facial wash!
 5 Money-Saving Swaps for the Newly Frugal will show you five quick things you can do right now to start saving money to add to your new Emergency Fund.

 19 Tips and Tricks for Saving drives you to the most important areas of cutting back expenses in your home budget.
 These are the quick and frank lists that will provide a gentle nudge of a reminder on things we should be doing.

 Freezer Meals are a secret weapon for busy families!
-29 Freezer Cooking Tutorials has a great variety of recipes to start freezer meal prepping and see the savings come along.
+20 Slow Cooker Freezer Meals for Beginners has a great variety of recipes to start freezer meal prepping and see the savings come along.

 Bonus One!
 Start out by using the Monthly and Yearly Financial Goals Worksheets!
-Write down your financial goals…the first one being “Set up a $1000 Emergency Fund” and write out how you plan to achieve it.
+Write down your financial goals…this is the first one and writes out how you plan to achieve them.
 In this post, we showed you how to set up goals that are realistic and attainable.
 It all ties together!

-You are ready to jump start your $1000 Emergency Fund!
-Print off the printable and let’s get started saving right now.
+You are ready to jump-start so print off the printable and let’s get started saving right now.
 Let us know how you did and how it worked for you!